Review local uncommitted changes

 - PR comments are high-confidence only

-- Style/formatting issues matching codebase conventions are excluded
+- Cosmetic style/formatting matching codebase conventions is excluded